 When Joshua was born, he seemed at first to struggle with his breathing.
 He was blue and limp and didn’t cry.
 He was taken to a table at the side of the bed and his chest rubbed.
 When he didn’t respond to this, the midwife and I went with him to administer oxygen.
 With oxygen, Joshua’s condition improved, he let out a cry and went pink.
 We were ecstatic.
 Our son appeared to be a perfect healthy boy.

 Soon after the birth, at around 8am, my wife collapsed with a very high temperature caused by an infection (later confirmed to be pneumococcus).
 Her blood pressure also collapsed.
-We were left in the room alone at the time, and after I while, I took Joshua in my arms and Cheap viagra no prescription went out into the labour ward to ask for help.
+We were left in the room alone at the time, and after I while, I took Joshua in my arms and Buy cheapest viagra went out into the labour ward to ask for help.

 My wife was eventually given fluids and antibiotics.